 - You can earn Hilton Honors Gold status just for having a mid-range credit card, and that offers perks like a daily food & beverage credit, or complimentary breakfast; you can even earn top-tier Hilton Honors Diamond status just for having a credit card

-- Marriott Bonvoy Platinum status requires 50 elite nights per year, but you can earn 30 elite nights per year just by having a personal and business Marriott credit card with no spending requirement; that means you only need to stay 20 nights to earn the status, and that gets you perks like suite upgrades, complimentary breakfast, and more
+- Marriott Bonvoy Platinum status requires 50 elite nights per year, and you can earn this status just by having the Marriott Bonvoy Brilliant® American Express® Card (review), or you can earn 40 elite nights per year just by having a personal and business Marriott credit card with no spending requirement; this gives you access to perks like suite upgrades, complimentary breakfast, and more

-- You can earn IHG One Rewards Platinum status just by having the IHG® Rewards Premier Credit Card (review) or IHG® Rewards Premier Business Credit Card (review), or you can earn top-tier IHG One Rewards Diamond status by spending $40,000 on either card in a calendar year
+- You can earn IHG One Rewards Platinum status just by having the IHG One Rewards Premier Credit Card (review) or IHG One Rewards Premier Business Credit Card (review), or you can earn top-tier IHG One Rewards Diamond status by spending $40,000 on either card in a calendar year

 Explorist is World of Hyatt’s mid-tier elite status, which requires earning either 30 elite nights or 50,000 elite base points in a calendar year.
 The status offers perks like (non-suite) room upgrades, guaranteed 2PM check-out, 20% bonus points, and access to the Milestone Rewards program.
-Milestone Rewards could get you free night awards, club lounge access, and more.
+Milestone Rewards could get you free night awards, club lounge access, suite upgrade awards, Guest of Honor awards, and more.

 To World of Hyatt Explorist members, what has your experience been like?